BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     Currently, there are no plans to implement live traffic or support any other injectors.

+??? info "Will you update the traffic data?"
+    We plan to update the dataset to provide more relevant traffic data for the simulator.
+However, please keep in mind that this data is costly, and while we are committed to making updates, we currently do not have a specific timeline for when this will happen as it has to be discussed with the data provider.

 ??? info "Which models will BeyondATC use for AI Traffic?"
     BeyondATC will use whatever models you have installed in your simulator, including any combination of AIG, FSLTL, and FS Traffic.